jacqueskang/EventSourcing/README.md

 ### Step 3 - Implement repository

-By definition of Event Sourcing, persisting an aggregate insists on persisting all historical events which is done by IEventStore implementation.
+By definition of Event Sourcing, persisting an aggregate insists on persisting all historical events.

-The framework provides 2 IEventStore implementations (TextFileEventStore & DatabaseEventStore) and an abstract class `AggregateRepository<TAggregate, TAggregateKey>` to help implementing your aggregate repository.
+You can optionally override the abstract class `AggregateRepository<TAggregate, TAggregateKey>`.

 ```csharp
     public interface IGiftCardRepository